Instagram for business

 To view someone’s story, you simply need to tap on their profile photo, and their story will appear full-screen, showing you all of the content they’ve posted in the last 24hrs, the content will play in chronological order from oldest to newest.
 So how will stories be useful for your business?
 Stories can potentially provide a way for brands to stay top-of-mind on the platform even if their content isn’t always at the top of the feed thanks to the whim of the Insta algorithms.
 Experimentation with stories could help your brand to get its followers paying more attention to the posts within your feeds and boost engagement across the platform.

 With Facebook predicting that in the next five years that platform will be all video, Instagram will naturally be looking to get part of that action.
 Instagram stories gives brands a way to produce live video content on the platform.
+You only have 30 seconds in each Instagram Story to say something or show something meaningful.
+If you’re looking to overcome this constraint, the best approach is to leverage a story storm.
+A story storm is a continuous stream of updates in which you’re talking about a specific topic of interest.
+Rather than trying to squeeze a handful of different insights into one Story – you can upload multiple to share a longer message.

 As well as being the world’s most popular photo sharing app, Instagram has been steadily working on growing video as part of its offering, in line with a wider move towards popularising video on both Instagram and its parent company Facebook’s channel.
 The game changing move for Instagram came in June 2018 when it launched IGTV, a dedicated channel for video where every account can instantly create its own channel, and make it available to followers.
 It’s TV for millennials, with every user enabled to become their own creator.